AhmedMorsy95/Go-Hard-or-Go-Home/Sliding Window Maximum/readme.md

 We can use Balanced Binary search trees for this where each query can be executed in O(logn)

-Can we use a heap instead ?
+Can we use a heap ?

 **Complexity** O(nlogk) time and O(K) additional space